 We settled in to a rustic cabin for a few days of what I like to call “fancy camping.”
 It has a full kitchen and bathroom; heat and air conditioning; and a wood-burning fireplace.
-Despite the rustic interior of wooden walls and floors the beds were quite comfy, even luxurious.
-The mattresses were thick and soft and each was piled high with pillows and extra blankets.
-We slept good considering our homebody nature.
+These rustic cabins really have everything you need.
+The beds are so comfy with thick mattresses piled high with pillows and extra blankets.
+We slept good considering we’re home bodies that don’t travel all that much.
 Cabins 1-9 sit up on a hill across from the lake and the rest are nestled in the woods.
 We stayed in cabin 23 which sat above a creek that was a fun place to explore.

 White blooms over the lake.We hiked for at least 12 miles our second day there.
 The trails and views were breathtaking, surrounded by the forest and opening up to mountain views.
 Creeks run through the trails and one of my daughter’s favorite things was hopping the rocks to cross the streams from one side to the other.